JamesPWagner/JamesPWagner.github.io/resume.md

 **Firefall eLearning**, February 2018 - Present

 Independent eLearning partnership currently completing a commercial, non-technical home remodeling and construction project.
 The project includes course development, marketing, and cloud-based infrastructure development.
-* Elearning design and development with Articulate 360 and various video and graphic arts tools
+* Elearning development with Articulate 360 and various video and graphic arts tools
 * Learning Management System implementation and customization built on the Moodle platform and Adaptable theme
 * Container-based e-commerce website hosted on AWS ECS